ProFormA/proformaxml/Whitepaper.md

 #### The test-meta-data element

 The test-meta-data element holds a namespace for test-specific meta-data of each system.
 This is particularly useful for attributes that are required for ex- and import in one system but which are not relevant for other systems.

+The test-meta-data element can also be used to specify resource usage limits consumed by a particular test, such as memory and disk quota limits.

 ## 7 The Submission Part